matrix-org/synapse/README.rst

 In case of problems, please see the _`Troubleshooting` section below.

-Alternatively, Silvio Fricke has contributed a Dockerfile to automate the above in Docker at https://registry.hub.docker.com/u/silviof/docker-matrix/.
+Alternatively, Andreas Peters (previously Silvio Fricke) has contributed a Dockerfile to automate the above in Docker at https://hub.docker.com/r/avhost/docker-matrix/tags/

 Also, Martin Giess has created an auto-deployment process with vagrant/ansible, tested with VirtualBox/AWS/DigitalOcean - see https://github.com/EMnify/matrix-synapse-auto-deploy